Skip to main content

 Software

-We support a wide-variety of software for structure determination and analysis with identical computing environments on both the Evanston and Chicago campuses.
+We support a wide variety of software for structure determination and analysis with identical computing environments on both the Evanston and Chicago campuses.
 Macromolecular crystallography software includes the CCP4 suite, Phenix, CNS, SHARP, and SOLVE, and X-ray diffraction data processing programs HKL2000, XDS and MOSFLM.
 For cryoEM we support appion, EMAN, relion, Spider, Xmipps and others.
 For NMR we support CNS, FELIX and Aria.
 We support molecular graphics software for model building, analysis and presentation including COOT, Pymol, MIDAS, Molscript, Raster3D, RasMol, WHATIF, XtalView, Quanta and GRASP.
-We support modeling, simulations and drug discovery software packages including DOCK, AutoDock, GOLD, SYBYL, Allegro, Delphi, GROMACS, AMBER, AMSOL, MS and INSIGHT/DISCOVER.
+We support modeling, simulations and drug discovery software packages including AlphaFold, DOCK, AutoDock, GOLD, SYBYL, Allegro, Delphi, GROMACS, AMBER, AMSOL, MS and INSIGHT/DISCOVER.

 Acknowledgement